Endurance or speed that seems to be the option for most runners. I fully admit to running distance because I’m not a speedster!

 Not sure where to start?

-Checkout this beginners guide to speed workouts >>
+Check out this beginners guide to speed workouts >>

-Increased Leg Speed and Turnover
+2. Increasing Leg Speed and Turnover

 Interval training teaches your legs what it feels like to go faster.

 As the muscles and other tissues in your legs are challenged by doing repeats of 400 meters, 800 meters, or more, they actually adapt to the stress being placed upon them.
-That means more recruited “fast twitch” muscle fibers, more flexible and springy ligaments, and a strengthening of the muscles used to propel you forward.

-When you teach your legs to have faster turnover (the speed at which your legs cycle through from one touching down to the next), you improve your running economy.
+And so, when you teach your legs to have faster turnover (the speed at which your legs cycle through from one touching down to the next), you improve your running economy.

 - Ideal turn over is 90 footfalls per side per minute

-- Actually requires less effort
+- Actually requires less effort to run with a faster cadence

-- Helps reduce heel strike
+- Helps reduce heel strike which prevents knee pain from running

 In some cases, speed work can actually lengthen your stride as well, leading to more ground being covered with each step.
 And in a race that spans over 26 miles, the less pounding on that pavement- the better!